 Approximately 40 sheep were released recently into the Sacramento Mountains behind the New Mexico Museum of Space History.
 The goal is to have a self-sustaining population in this area.

 In Culberson and Hudspeth Counties, forty-five bighorns were released into the north end of the mountain range in the Sierra Diablo Mountains.
-The Sierra Diablo Mountains and the ranges north of Van Horn and the adjacent Beach and Baylor range now sustain 800 animals.
+The Sierra Diablo Mountains and the north of Van Horn and the adjacent Beach and Baylor range now sustain 800 animals.

 In Brewster County, south of Alpine, the Elephant Mountain Wildlife Management Area population has increased substantially following bighorns’ relocations.
-In Presidio County, the bighorns in the Sierra Vieja mountains can now be seen were translocated, and numbers are increasing.
+In Presidio County, the bighorns in the Sierra Vieja mountains can now be seen were translocated, and numbers are growing.

 In the West of Texas in Brewster county, the Black Gap Wildlife Management Area (BGWMA) has had both rams and ewes relocated since 1995.
 The BGWMA is located in Bofecillos Mountains in Big Bend Ranch State Park.